anweiss/cddl/README.md

 ## Dependency graph

-Below is a graph of the dependencies used by this project:
+Below is a graph of the dependencies used by this project.
+It was generated using [`cargo-deps`](https://github.com/m-cat/cargo-deps).

 ![cddl dependencies](https://github.com/anweiss/cddl/raw/master/dep-graph.png)